moorepants/dissertation/systemidentification.rst

    simultaneously and enforce the symmetry, which is probably a better idea.

-.. [#neurodamp] The nueromuscaulr damping ratio was fixed to 0.707 as per [XXXX]_.
-The uniqueness of the identifiablity of the parameters is question if this is not fized, as wildly different solutions for the neuromuscular frequency were often found if the damping ratio was left free.
+.. [#neurodamp] The nueromuscaulr damping ratio was fixed to 0.707 as per [Magaleno1971]_.
+The uniqueness of the identifiablity of the parameters is question if this is not fixed, as wildly different solutions for the neuromuscular frequency were often found if the damping ratio was left free.

-.. todo:: Get citation for neuro damping from Ron on this number